Haiku Speedbuild

 • First Life Update – Cyanide / Jackie

-Seelowe’s Biography from Virtual Artpedia:
+Cyanide Seelowe’s Biography from Virtual Artpedia

 Rezzed on November 16th, 2006.
 After a month of exploring Second Life, Cyanide Seelowe involved herself in the art community by attending gallery openings and other artistic events.
 She met Rezago Kokorin at the the opening of Blekinge Sculpture Park and founded the Virtual Artist Alliance on the spot with the intention of providing new residents of Second Life with a portal to the art community of Second Life.
 This is her continued goal in the Second Life art community, and she uses the Virtual Artist Alliance primarily to facilitate this goal.